 Flat sapphire glass is comparatively easy to produce, since it can be “cut” in slices directly with the help of diamond blades.
 In comparison, the production of curved or domed watch glasses is significantly more expensive.
 The reason: In order to be able to produce domed sapphire glass, the front and the back of the glass have to be processed by grinding.

-For the Circula Classic and Heritage (Hand-Wound and Automatic), despite these significant additional costs, we install a domed sapphire crystal with anti-reflective coating on both sides – as a scratch-resistant tribute to the design of the great watch classics.
+For the Circula SuperSport, AquaSport and Classic, despite these significant additional costs, we install a domed sapphire crystal with anti-reflective coating – as a scratch-resistant tribute to the design of the great watch classics.

 Easily recognize sapphire glass yourself